Lvchangze/lvchangze.github.io/_pages/about.md

 I have led first-author research published at ICML, NeurIPS, ICLR, and ACL, and have also contributed as a co-author to works appearing at EMNLP, WWW, COLING, InfoCom, and IJCAI.

-I serve as the reviewer for conferences (ICML, ICLR, NeurIPS, ACL, EMNLP, ICCV, IJCAI, AAAI, ACM MM, COLING) and journals (IEEE Transactions on Affective Computing, IEEE Transactions on Neural Networks and Learning Systems, IEEE Transactions on Cognitive and Developmental Systems, Neural Networks).
+I serve as the Area Chair for ACL and ENMNLP, and the Reviewer for conferences (ICML, ICLR, NeurIPS, ACL, EMNLP, ICCV, IJCAI, AAAI, ACM MM, COLING) and journals (IEEE Transactions on Affective Computing, IEEE Transactions on Neural Networks and Learning Systems, IEEE Transactions on Cognitive and Developmental Systems, Neural Networks).

 I am expected to graduate in 2027.06, and **I am currently on the job market**!